 How to Make Dehydrated Strawberries in Oven

-- Wash, dry, hull, and slice the berries before getting started.
+- Wash, dry, hull (remove center) and slice the berries before getting started.
 Keep your slices ¼ to ⅜ inches thick.
 Slice them either crosswise or top-to-bottom for full-length slices – the shape you choose is up to you!

-- Arrange the slices in a single layer on a baking sheet lined with parchment paper or on oven-safe, grid-style wire racks.
+- Arrange the slices in a single layer on a baking sheet lined with heat safe, grid-style wire racks

 Dehydrating Berries in the Dehydrator